 - Use your favorite “chips”: I most often make these cookies with chocolate chips/chocolate chunks, but I have also made them with white chocolate, peanut butter chips, butterscotch chips and walnuts (like a Kitchen Sink cookie).
 Use your favorite mix-ins.

-I can’t leave you without sharing my family’s favorite way of enjoying these cookies.
-We each get a warm-from-the-oven cookie and place it in a bowl next to a generous scoop of vanilla bean ice cream.
+I can’t leave you without sharing our family’s favorite way of enjoying these cookies.
+We each get a warm cookie and place it in a bowl next to a fat scoop of vanilla ice cream (Tillamook is our fave!).
 The warm cookie and cold ice cream create a swoon-worthy combo.
-Try it!
+Enjoy!

 Small Batch Chocolate Chip Cookies